ultitech/indigo/README.md

 ##### Visual Studio
 If you haven't already, install Visual Studio and cmake.

-Download the latest SDL2 librariy, place it in your preferred location, and set its path as a environment variable (SDL2).
+Download the latest SDL2 library, place it in your preferred location, and set its path as a environment variable (SDL2).

 Next create your build directory inside the indigo folder and run `cmake ..`.
 To [specify](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html#ide-build-tool-generators) the Visual Studio version and build architecture use `cmake -G "Visual Studio ` followed by version, year, and architecture, e.g. `12 2013 Win64" ..`.